A Simple Algorithm for Optimal Search Trees with Two-Way Comparisons: Introduction

 When the weights are not distinct, however, the MLK property gives no guidance about how to break ties.
 Even in trees with the MLK property, exponentially many distinct query sets can arise, so the dynamic program still has exponential size.
 To work around this counter-intuitive obstacle, Anderson \etal then resort to a lengthy argument that establishes ``thresholds on the frequency of an item that can occur as an equality comparison at the root of an optimal tree.''
 This significantly complicates their analysis and their algorithm.

 \paragraph{New results.} Our first result is a structural theorem (Theorem~\ref{thm: root RMLK}), which implies that there is an optimal tree with what we call the \emph{refined MLK property}: \begin{description} \item(RMLK) \emph{In each equality-test node $N$ in $T$, the test is to the key $k_b$ of maximum weight among keys reaching $N$, breaking ties by maximizing the index $b$.} \end{description} Breaking ties by the index $b$ (above) is for convenience, in fact any tie-breaking rule will work.

-The proof implicitly leverages Anderson \etals side-weights technique, augmented by a novel (to our knowledge) perturbation argument.
+The precise statement of Theorem~\ref{thm: root RMLK} is somewhat delicate.
+For example, it is \emph{not} the case that any tree with an equality test at the root can be converted into an equally good tree with an equality test to any given maximum-weight key.
+(See the remarks following the proof of the theorem.)
+But, with the correct theorem statement in hand, the proof is straightforward, by augmenting the side-weights argument of Anderson \etal with a perturbation argument.

 The theorem implies that, whether or not the weights are distinct, it suffices to consider trees with the RMLK property.
 Restricting to such trees yields a simple dynamic program with $O(n^3)$ subproblems, each solvable in $O(n)$ time, yielding an $O(n^4)$-time algorithm (Corollary~\ref{corollary: main}).
 The algorithm is essentially the algorithm for distinct-weights instances, modified to break ties arbitrarily.
 Our formulation is simple and easy to implement --- Appendix~\ref{sec: code} gives a twenty-two-line implementation in Python.
 This is the first polynomial-time algorithm to be proven correct for the unrestricted variant.